Benefits / FAQs

-- Manual Benefit processing will be available beginning May 25th for a $10 fee.
+- Manual Benefit processing is available by calling our Benefit Office.
 Manual Benefit processing allows a Benefits’ Office staff member to authorize your Vacation benefits on your behalf and is available only on a case-by-case basis.

 After I authorize my Vacation Benefits, how long before I receive my payment?

 How do I set up a carpdc.org website account?